webpro-nl/knip/README.md

 ## Migrating to v2.0.0

 Migrating from v1 to v2 requires no changes in configuration.
-Please see [https://github.com/webpro/knip/issues/73][8] for the full story.
+Mostly it's just a whole lot faster!
+The [release notes for v2][8] provide more details.

 ## Installation